 Deutsch: Positano / Español: Positano / Português: Positano / Français: Positano / Italiano: Positano

 Positano in the travel context refers to a renowned coastal town on the Amalfi Coast in southern Italy, famous for its stunning cliffside views, pastel-coloured buildings, luxury resorts, and Mediterranean charm.
-Positano is a highly sought-after travel destination for those seeking relaxation, cultural experiences, and scenic beauty.
+Positano is a highly sought-after travel Destination for those seeking relaxation, cultural experiences, and scenic beauty.

 General Description